Renewable energy in Scotland: Promotion of renewables

 Growing national concerns regarding peak oil and climate change have driven the subject of renewable energy high up the political agenda.
 Various public bodies and public-private partnerships have been created to develop the potential.
 The Forum for Renewable Energy Development in Scotland, (FREDS) is a partnership between industry, academia and government aimed at enabling Scotland to capitalise on its renewable energy resource.
 The Scottish Renewables Forum is an important intermediary organisation for the industry, hosting the annual Green Energy Awards.
 Community Energy Scotland provides advice, funding and finance for renewable energy projects developed by community groups.
 Aberdeen Renewable Energy Group (AREG) is a public-private partnership created to identify and promote renewable energy opportunities for businesses in the northeast.
 In 2009 AREG formed an alliance with North Scotland Industries Group to help promote the North of Scotland as an "international renewable energy hub".

 The Forestry Commission is active in promoting biomass potential.
 The Climate Change Business Delivery Group aims to act as a way for businesses to share best practices and address the climate change challenge.
 Numerous universities are playing a role in supporting energy research under the Supergen programme, including fuel cell research at St Andrews, marine technologies at Edinburgh, distributed power systems at Strathclyde and biomass crops at the UHI Millennium Institute's Orkney College.

 In 2010 the Scotcampus student Freshers' Festivals held in Edinburgh and Glasgow were powered entirely by renewable energy in a bid to raise awareness among young people.

 In July 2009 Friends of the Earth, the Royal Society for the Protection of Birds, World Development Movement and World Wildlife Fund published a study called "The Power of Scotland Renewed."
 This study argued that the country could meet all its electricity needs by 2030 without the requirement for either nuclear or fossil fuel powered installations.
 In 2013, a YouGov energy survey concluded that:

 New YouGov research for Scottish Renewables shows Scots are twice as likely to favour wind power over nuclear or shale gas.
-Over six in ten (62%) people in Scotland say they would support large-scale wind projects in their local area, more than double the number who said they would be generally for shale gas (24%) and almost twice as much as nuclear (32%).
+More than six in ten (62%) people in Scotland say they would support large-scale wind projects in their local area, more than double the number who said they would be generally for shale gas (24%) and almost twice as much as nuclear (32%).
 Hydro power is the most popular energy source for large-scale projects in Scotland, with an overwhelming majority (80%) being in favour.

 The Scottish Government's energy plans have called for 100% of electricity consumption to be generated through renewable sources and that by 2030 half of total energy consumption (including heat and transportation) will be met from renewables.